 What does the theory of the greenhouse effect suggest?

-This theory suggests that as atmospheric carbon dioxide increases the Earth's temperature increases.
+The Greenhouse theory suggests that as atmospheric carbon dioxide increases the earth's temperature increases.

-This chemical is important for removing deadly radiation from our atmosphere.
+Ozone is an important chemical for removing deadly radiation from our atmosphere.

 What is the percentage of oxygen necessary for human life?